Teleopti/styleguide/README.md

 *   create a pull request from your branch to Teleopti/master.

-## Atom packages for this project

-If you use Atom you can install those packages to help you following the guidelines

-*   jscs-fixer

-*   jshint

-*   linter-jscs

 ## How to release

 *   Upgrade the version number in package.json